 What are the regulations on BOLs?

 In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers’ operations and how they fill out the bill of lading.
 Under these guidelines, FMCSA requires brokers to post a $75,000 surety bond that guarantees payment to motor carriers if the broker fails to make payment.

-When a driver gets to the destination to pick-up freight, the freight broker must ensure that the driver is with the same trucking company as arranged on the BOL.
+When a driver arrives to pick up freight, the freight broker must ensure that the driver is with the same trucking company as arranged on the BOL.
 A broker can never appear on the BOL as the carrier.
 If there is a discrepancy, the shipper or broker must create a new BOL and identify the driver and carrier.

-The FMCSA’s rules detail what is acceptable and unacceptable in the relationship between carriers and brokers.
-The rules provide shippers peace-of-mind that the carrier on the bill of lading will be the same one that hauls their freight.
+The FMCSA’s rules detail acceptable and unacceptable actions in the relationship between carriers and brokers.
+The rules provide shippers peace of mind that the carrier on the bill of lading will be the same one that hauls their freight.